seanox/aspect-js/manual/en/extension.md

 ### Math.uniqueSerialId

-Static function for creating a alhpanumeric (U)UID with fixed size and a serial relation to time.
+Static function for creating an alphanumeric (U)UID with fixed size and a serial relation to time.
 The quality of the ID is dependent of the length.